DataSQRL/sqrl/README.md

 Data engineers spend considerable time integrating various tools and technologies, ensuring performance, scalability, robustness, and observability.
 DataSQRL automates these tasks, making it easier to implement, test, debug, observe, deploy, and maintain data products.
 Like a web development framework, but for data.

 Our goal is to eliminate the data engineering busywork, so you can focus on building and iterating on data products.

+[Video]

+Watch this 3 minute video to see how DataSQRL works or follow the "Getting Started" instructions below.

 ## Getting Started